 Non-US citizens can get property in Miami through inheritance.
 They need to follow Florida’s laws and pay the required taxes, just like Americans do.
 Florida treats both US citizens and foreigners the same way when it comes to inheriting property.

-Look over your Miami estate plan every 3-5 years and when big changes happen in your life.
+Look over your Miami estate planning essentials every 3-5 years and when big changes happen in your life.
 This includes getting married, getting divorced, having children, losing family members, or when your money or property situation changes a lot.
 Make sure your papers match today’s rules and fit your current life situation.

 What Happens to My Miami Property if I Get Divorced?